Definitions: Graduate Outcomes

 At the lower extreme of the salary range, graduates who reported an annual salary calculated to be below the UK national minimum wage for those aged 21-24 pertaining to the census period are removed.
-This is based on the assumption that a full-time graduate would be working 30 hours, 52 weeks of the year.
+This is based on the assumption that a graduate in full-time work would be working 30 hours, 52 weeks of the year.

 At the upper extreme of the salary range, salaries have been excluded as follows:

-- In 2017/18: graduates reporting a salary of £73,000 or higher.
-This followed analysis of the distribution of graduates not excluded by the lower wage cut-off and accounts for the top 1.5% of salaries.
+- In 2017/18 - 2020/21, graduates reporting a salary of more than £245,000 were excluded.
+This followed analysis of the quality of the data of salaries at the upper end and accounts for the top 0.1% of salaries.

-More information on salary data and outliers is available in the dissemination policy.
+More information on salary data and outliers is available in the methodology statement.